rust-lang/rfcs/text/0000-recycle-vec.md

 [summary]: #summary

 Add method `Vec::recycle` that allows safe reuse of the backing allocation of the `Vec`.
+It does this by consuming the input `Vec`, emptying it, reinterpreting the type and then reusing its allocation as the backing buffer of a new `Vec`.

 # Motivation
 [motivation]: #motivation